opentexi/opentexi.github.io/index.md

 [Hoang-Long Cao](https://hoanglongcao.github.io){:target="_blank"} <small>(Vrije Universiteit Brussel and Can Tho University)</small>

-we are looking for *collaboration* aroud the world on the following topics.
+we are looking for *collaboration* around the world on the following topics.

 <style>
     #word-cloud {